pratxk/pratxk/README.md

 # Hello 👋, I'm Pratik Singh
 <i>A Skilled Full-stack Web Developer with specialization in React Frontend & Node.js Backend Development and proficiency in HTML, CSS, JavaScript,
 Expressjs, and Node.js.
-Completed a comprehensive 7000+ hour web development urse at Masai School with hands on experience in individual and collaborative projects- Seeking an opportunity to apply the skills and knowledge while continuing to learn and grow in this dynamic field.</i>
+Currently doing a comprehensive 7000+ hour Live web development course at Masai School with hands on experience in individual and collaborative projects.
+Seeking an opportunity to apply the skills and knowledge while continuing to learn and grow in this dynamic field.</i>

 <li>🔭 I’m currently working on Multiple Projects </li>